SourangshuGhosh/ALPERT_RULE_F90/README.md

 License
 -----

-GaussianProcessMotionPlanner is released under the MIT license, reproduced in the file LICENSE in this directory.
+ALPERT_RULE_F90 is released under the MIT license, reproduced in the file LICENSE in this directory.